mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric_knowledge.md

 As an action, you can cast the *Detect Thoughts* spell without expending a spell slot.
 For you, its range is infinite—provided that you can see the target creature.

-If you successfully probe a creature's deep thoughts by using this spell, you can use your action to end this effect and cast the *Suggestion* spell on it without expending a spell slot.
-The target automatically fails its saving throw against the spell.
+During that time, you can use your action to end this effect and cast the *Suggestion* spell on the creature without expending a spell slot.
+If you can read the target's deepest thoughts, then the target automatically fails its saving throw against this spell.

 ## Potent Spellcasting
 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric spell.